kousin197804/java-driver/upgrade_guide/migrating_from_astyanax/configuration/README.md

 ```

 The class `AuthProvider` can be easily implemented to suit the user’s needs,
-documentation about the classes needed is available there [DOC-LINK].
+documentation about the classes needed is [available there](../../../manual/auth/).

 ## Hosts and ports